rin67630/Soft-Power-MPPT/Software/Starting at Thinger.io.md

 Click on Add Dashboard
 Then click on the name of your newly created dashboard, you will get that picture:
 ![image](https://user-images.githubusercontent.com/14197155/106428750-c090f080-6469-11eb-9144-6d397d9651bf.png)
-upon clicking on the right slider, it becomes screen and you enter the design mode (you can do that anytime from anywhere) You may now enter widgets but for the first dashboard I can provide a preconfigured powerful dashboard:
+upon clicking on the right slider you enter the design mode (you can do that anytime from anywhere).
+You may now enter widgets yourself, but for the first dashboard, I can provide a preconfigured powerful dashboard:
 Click on Settings, on the pop-up click on the tab "Developer" You will get a small JSON list corresponding to an empty dashboard.

-On a second instance of your browser open the file: https://github.com/rin67630/Soft-Power-MPPT/blob/main/Software/Thinger_Dashboard.ino (you may also open the same file in your Arduino IDE) from that file select everything into the clipboard beginning just after
+On a second instance of your browser, open the file: https://github.com/rin67630/Soft-Power-MPPT/blob/main/Software/Thinger_Dashboard.ino (you may also open the same file in your Arduino IDE) from that file select the JSON code into the clipboard **that beginnins just after**
 "Enjoy your dashboard, and modify it ad libitum." and ending with  a star slash at the last line.
+Do not copy everything, just that.
 **your copied content must start and end with a curly brace.**

-Replace all the content of the dashboard configuration by the content of your clipboard.
+**Replace** all the content of the dashboard configuration by the content of your clipboard.
 Click on "save".
 Enjoy your standard Soft-Power dashboard!